 If you’re still looking for a little more sweetness after trying to cut back the sugar in recipes, substitute sugar with processed sugar-free extras like vanilla extract, ginger, allspice, cinnamon or nutmeg.

-By using these seven steps, you’re making great strides towards your health.
+By using these six steps, you’re making great strides towards your health.
 Speak to a Banner Health nutritionist or dietitian near you to discuss additional steps you can take to reduced your processed sugar intake.